wellsjo/odesza/README.md

 ```

 ## Partials
 Odesza makes it easy to nest templates within each other.
 You can include templates as many levels deep as you like.
+Variables maintain scope in included files.

 greeting.ode
 ```javascript